-With a main office in Santa Fe and a satellite office in Albuquerque, LOPD's appellate division provides post-conviction representation in public defender cases on direct appeal before the New Mexico Supreme Court, the Court of Appeals and "on record" appeals from the Bernalillo County Metropolitan Court heard in Second Judicial District Court.

-Additionally, the appellate division provides appellate counsel for interlocutory appeals of dispositive legal issues worthy of appellate review prior to final disposition in the district courts.
+With a main office in Santa Fe and a satellite office in Albuquerque, LOPD's appellate division provides representation on direct appeal to indigent individuals before the New Mexico Supreme Court, the New Mexico Court of Appeals, and "on record" appeals from the Bernalillo County Metropolitan Court heard in Second Judicial District Court.
+Additionally, the appellate division provides appellate counsel when a request for interlocutory appeals of dispositive legal issues has been granted by an appellate court prior to final disposition.
+In FY2018, the appellate division was assigned to represent approximately 257 people before the appellate courts.
 The appellate division also provides daily "Appellate Attorney on Duty" assistance to all public defender attorneys and contract attorneys statewide.
-The Appellate Defender, appointed by the Chief Public Defender, hires and supervises appellate attorneys and support staff.
-In the fall of 2016, the Appellate Division moved out of the main Santa Fe Public Defender building into new Santa Fe office space in order to create additional space for new trial staff positions.
+The statutorily created position of Appellate Defender, appointed by the Chief Public Defender, hires and supervises appellate attorneys and support staff with the assistance of an appellate managing attorney.
+In the fall of 2016, the Appellate Division moved out of the main Santa Fe Public Defender building into new Santa Fe office space.